-The clean, linear lines reflect designer George Nelson's insistence on honest design–making a visual statement that defines an object's purpose.
-Now available in two styles–with ebonized wood legs and or chrome legs.
+Its clean, linear lines reflect designer George Nelson's insistence on honest design–making a visual statement that defines an object’s purpose.

 "Design is a response to social change."George Nelson View Design Story

-The bench is strong enough to hold you—or whatever you want it to hold.
-But its strength is belied by its sleek and airy appearance.
-The bench is made of solid maple slats, spaced to let air and light through, and sealed with a clear-coat finish.
-The wood legs are ebonized and finger-jointed.
+This bench’s strength is belied by its sleek and airy appearance.
+It’s made of solid wood slats, spaced to let air and light through, and sealed with a clear-coat finish.
+The wood legs are ebonized and finger-jointed for added reinforcement.

 This wooden bench is 14 inches tall and 18 1/2 inches deep and available in three widths: 48, 60, and 72 inches.

 Ebonized, finger-jointed wood legs or cantilevered polished chrome legs with leveling glides.

 Why shouldn't storage look beautiful in your home?
 The Nelson platform bench can be used with George Nelson's basic cabinet series in a variety of ways.
 Set smaller cabinets on top of the bench.
 Place larger cabinets next to it.
 Use them in your dining area, bedrooms, even bathrooms.